 Customers Expect to Find Answers Whenever, Wherever, and However They’re Looking

 Today’s omnichannel customers are driven to access information across a variety of online channels, expecting to find what they want whenever, wherever, and however they’re looking.

 A well-monitored and process-driven omnichannel customer service strategy can help drive a seamless experience for customers across all possible touchpoints.

 Think about analysing customer demographics and personas to help determine which contact channels to adopt.
 A great CRM can help facilitate this, with the ability to pull out customer profile data such as age or location.

 Try to avoid offering too many channels too quickly, which may result in customer frustration.
 Consider a monitored and well-phased approach to your omnichannel strategy, to help identify channel preference.
 To facilitate a continuous process of optimization, track the success and adoption of channel use on a weekly, monthly, or quarterly basis, dependent on inbound contact volume.

-Thanks to Hamish Cliff at Business Systems
+Contributed by: Hamish Cliff at Business Systems

 Maintain a Consistent Message for Employees and Customers

 Real-time and responsive omnichannel communications are an ideal place to build customer trust.
 By synchronizing messaging and priorities, you can easily update your employees in real time while also keeping your customers in the loop.

 Customers notice when messaging doesn’t align.
 Digital multichannel communications are ideal for this purpose.
 Proactive omnichannel management is a sure-fire way to improve customer experience dramatically.